dombrant/100-days-of-code/r1-log.md

 I started How To NPM.
 I found the first the few exercises I nice test on using NPM, but I stopped once I felt that it was going over information I was already familiar.

 I started my Random project, and make a lot of progress on it.
 It was my first time using the npm init command and working with a package.json.
 I feel very confident, and I'm looking forward to continue to tinker with Node.

+### R1D3 (January 6th, 2018)
+I read a few good articles on JavaScript.
+One was about async/await and promises.
+I also got my random CLI working as a global module.
+I might revisit it in the future and make some additions but for now I'm satisfied with the result